SCCapstone/BoredBards/README.md

 ```

 ##### An Android Device
-> This can be either a physical device or, more commonly, an Android Virtual Device (accessible from Anroid Studio)
+> This can be either a physical device or, more commonly, an Android Virtual Device (accessible from Android Studio)
 * Visit [this](https://developers.foxit.com/developer-hub/document/create-an-emulator-for-testing-in-android-studio/) website to download an Android Virtual Device (AVD) for when a physical android phone is not available to test.

 ## Setup

 ## Running the Application
-> To run the application, choose an AVD from Android Studio's lits of virtual devices or connect a physical device to you machine and select it.
+> To run the application, choose an AVD from Android Studio's lists of virtual devices or connect a physical device to you machine and select it.
 Then, run the application from Android Studio

 ## Deploying the Application
 > To deploy the application, follow the relevant instructions listed at [this](https://developer.android.com/studio/publish) website.
 In short, you need to remove any calls to **_Log_** and the **_android:debuggable_** attribute from the manifest file.
 With Gradle, you can use the **_release_** build type to set build settings for the published version of the application